deepesh611/Eagle-Encryptor/README.md

 1. **File Encryption:**
    - The tool supports the encryption of various text file formats such as `.word`, `.py`, `.txt`, `.jpg`, and more.
+   - A list of all supported formates is given below.

 2. **Password Management:**